neurobagel/documentation/docs/user_guide/config.md

         Make sure to not share your password files with others.

-## Configuring node names and URLs for federation
+## Configuring local node names and URLs for federation

 When using a deployment profile that provides federation (i.e., includes the federation API), you can define the URLs and display names of the **node APIs** of any local nodes you wish to federate over in a file called `local_nb_nodes.json`.